-On the boat, in addition to a VHF radio, we have a satellite phone and e-mail.
+On the boat, in addition to a VHF radio, we have a satellite phone and e-mail (contact the office for the address).
 Passengers can use these for ship to shore communication.
 There is a fee for non-emergency use.
 Your family and friends at home should contact Juliet Sailing and Diving at 1-866-558-5438 and we will contact the boat.

 Will I get seasick?

 Possibly, and if it is going to happen it usually occurs on the first day before you’ve grown your sea legs.
 If you have any concerns and are thinking of taking a Dramamine type product, it has been recommended that you start taking these products 24hrs prior to departure.
 Read the product label before use.

 There are normal household 110v outlets throughout the boat, in all cabins and the main salon for you to use.